On the hill ... we welcome everyone with open arms.

-The C’est La Vie Club brings cultural awareness to the FSHA community, and sparks interest for our Tologs through activities and opportunities that introduce France’s dynamic language and culture.
-C’est La Vie motivates young women to create a multicultural community (pillar of community) with strong bondings and active interactions by studying foreign culture and assisting French-related communities through various outreach programs (pillar of service).
+The C’est La Vie Club brings cultural awareness to the Flintridge Sacred Heart community and sparks interest for our Tologs through activities and opportunities that introduce France’s dynamic language and culture.
+C’est La Vie motivates young women to create a multicultural community (Dominican Pillar of community) with strong bondings and active interactions by studying foreign culture and assisting French-related communities through various outreach programs (Dominican pillar of service).

 DREAM (disability rights, education & action)

 DREAM, (Disabilities Rights Education Activism and Mentoring), is a club designed to raise awareness for different disabilities.
 We work hard to support various philanthropies that give aid and community to people with disabilities.
 We intend to inspire Flintridge Sacred Heart students to be more aware and compassionate to them and their families in their communities and challenge our peers to reduce the stigma around disabilities.